 Download Ubuntu Studio

-The main problems that I faced with Ubuntu as a newbie were the menu buttons only appears when you hover over the title bar of the window.
-And the other problem was that there was no one click minimise.
-I had to go to title bar to minimize any window that almost all Windows users are not familiar with.
-It irritates when you're working with it.
-Sadly, the issues have have been solved but party.
+The main problems that I faced with Ubuntu as a beginner were the menu buttons only appears when you hover over the title bar of the window.
+And the other problem was that there was no one-click minimize.
+I had to go to the title bar to minimize any window that almost all Windows users are not familiar with.
+It irritates when you’re working with it.
+Sadly, the issues have been solved but party.
 Users will still require to turn on these basic features using third-party applications or tweak tools.
-I never understood that why such tiny features can't be implemented in the universal settings manager.
+I never understood why such tiny features can’t be implemented in the universal settings manager.
 For new Linux users, it can be a painful task.

 Still, I am not stopping anyone to start with Ubuntu but just make sure you know some necessary things about it.
 For instructions about turning on ‘minimize on click’ and ‘always show menus’, read this LinuxAndUbuntu article.